 The basics are very simple:

-- Run your dishwasher only when it's full if possible because you get more for the detergent and energy that goes in.
+- Run your dishwasher only when it is full if possible.
+You get more for the detergent and energy that goes in.

-- Run the coolest/quickest programme that will do the job because heating water uses almost all of the energy consumed.
+- Run the coolest/quickest programme that will do the job.
+Heating water uses almost all of the wash energy.

-- Choose a programme that lets your dishes dry in the air since a 'thermal dry' uses a fair bit of energy and is usually not needed if you have time and/or a dish rack for recalcitrant items.
+- Choose a programme that lets your dishes dry in the air if you have one.
+Avoid a special 'thermal dry' that will use a fair bit of energy and is usually not needed.
+Especially if you have time and/or a dish rack for tricky items.